AhmedMahmoud98/search-engine-ui/readme.txt

 - Run the following command to build the project: ng serve

+You can find the search-engine project repo here: https://github.com/AhmedMahmoud98/search-engine
 ------------------ Run search-engine-API -------------------
 1) install Maven using Eclipse
 - Open Eclipse IDE